benroberts999/ampsci/doc/tutorial_CI.md

 $\begin{equation}
     \sum_J c_J\left\langle{I}\right|H_{\rm eff}\left|{J}\right\rangle = E c_I,
 \end{equation}$
-For the single-particle basis, we use eigenfuctions of the same $h^{\rm HF}$ Hamiltonian from the CI Hamiltonian.
+For the single-particle basis, we use eigenfunctions of the same $h^{\rm HF}$ Hamiltonian from the CI Hamiltonian.
 This is known as the $V^{N-M}$ approximation, with simplifies the MBPT part of the calculation, and is very accurate for two-valence systems.

 -----------